Enduring Power of Attorney

 We have compiled a list of the most frequently asked questions about enduring powers of attorney.
 If you have any further questions please contact your nearest Public Trustee branch or call 1800 068 784.

-An enduring power of attorney is a legal document which allows appointed individual(s) or organisations to take care of your financial affairs.
-This document is important if you were to lose capacity in the future to make independent and informed financial decisions, or no longer wanted the responsibility.
+An enduring power of attorney is a legal document that allows appointed individual(s) or organisations to take care of your financial affairs.
+This document is important if your decision-making ability is impaired, or you no longer want the responsibility.

 If the Public Trustee was nominated as your enduring power of attorney, we would be there to make independent and informed financial decisions on your behalf.
 If you can no longer manage your financial affairs (due to accident or illness) you will not be able to operate a bank account, pay bills, complete your tax return, manage your investments or do anything associated with your financial wellbeing.

-An enduring power of attorney allows you to choose who will take on your responsibilities if you lose capacity in the future.
+An enduring power of attorney allows you to choose who will take on the responsibilities of managing your financial affairs if your decision-making ability is impaired.
 Acting as an attorney is a demanding job and requires a wide range of responsibilities.
 A sound knowledge of legal, business, financial and investment issues is crucial.
-It is important you choose someone whom you trust to act in YOUR best interests.
+It is important to choose someone you trust to make decisions in line with your wishes.

 Here are some facts about enduring powers of attorney: